Richard Todd

-Richard Andrew Palethorpe-Todd (11 June 1919 – 3 December 2009) was a British actor known for his leading man roles of the 1950s.
+Richard Andrew Palethorpe-Todd (11 June 1919 – 3 December 2009) was an Irish-British actor, known for his leading man roles of the 1950s.
 He received a Golden Globe Award for Most Promising Newcomer – Male, and an Academy Award for Best Actor nomination and a Golden Globe Award for Best Actor nomination for his performance as Corporal Lachlan MacLachlan in the 1949 film The Hasty Heart.

 His other notable roles include Jonathan Cooper in Stage Fright (1950), Wing Commander Guy Gibson in The Dam Busters (1955), Sir Walter Raleigh in The Virgin Queen (1955), and Major John Howard in The Longest Day (1962).
-He was previously a Captain in the British Army during the Second World War, fighting in the D-Day landings as a member of the 7th (Light Infantry) Parachute Battalion.
+Prior to his acting career, Todd was a captain in the British Army during the Second World War, fighting in the D-Day landings as a member of the 7th (Light Infantry) Parachute Battalion.

 Early life and career

 Richard Todd was born in Dublin.
 His father, Andrew William Palethorpe-Todd, was an Irish physician and an international Irish rugby player who gained three caps for his country.
 Richard spent a few of his childhood years in India, where his father, an officer in the British Army, served as a physician.
 Later his family moved to Devon, and Todd attended Shrewsbury School.

 Upon leaving school, Todd trained for a potential military career at Sandhurst before beginning his acting training at the Italia Conti Academy in London.
 This change in career led to estrangement from his mother.
 When he learned at the age of 19 that she had committed suicide, he did not grieve long (or so he admitted in later life).

 He first appeared professionally as an actor at the Open Air Theatre, Regent's Park in 1936 in a production of Twelfth Night.
 He played in regional theatres and then co-founded the Dundee Repertory Theatre in Scotland in 1939.
 He also appeared as an extra in British films including Good Morning, Boys (1937), A Yank at Oxford (1938) and Old Bones of the River (1939).